YunkaiZhang233/yunkaizhang233.github.io/_posts/2024-03-26-wacc-and-more.md

 We were given the freedom to choose a language on our own for development, and compile the source code to one of the three specified assembly languages (`x86-64`, `aarch64 (armv8-a)`, and `arm32 (armv6)`).
 We chose `Rust` (trust me it's really worth a try) for development and `x86-64` for backend output.
 For the extensions part, our group have implemented numerous local-scale optimisations, and a type inference system, incrementally developed from a limited local scale to globally effective under a monomorphic context to strengthen WACC's type system.

 These choices were indeed helpful and thought-provoking.
-And after the whole project, I'm now planning to build a WACC Compiler in `OCaml`, using the more modern choice of `LLVM` as its IR and actually implementing ~~LOTS OF~~ some possible extensions that we sadly have no time to complete during term time (including but not limited to full Control Flow Graph control, graph colouring based register allocation, cross-compiler support, and garbage collection).
+And after the whole project, I'm now planning to build a WACC Compiler in `OCaml`, using the more modern choice of `LLVM` (well, I learnt the compiler principles now and I guess we shall go modern :P) as its IR and actually implementing ~~LOTS OF~~ some possible extensions that we sadly have no time to complete during term time (including but not limited to full **Control Flow Graph** control, graph colouring based **register allocation**, **cross-compiler support**, and **garbage collection**).

 ## What exactly have we DONE?

+Due to internal restrictions, the source code repository of this coursework is not to be published online, therefore we will kept this post at the discussion level.

 We were given a detailed (16 pages) specification of the syntax and semantics of the language, some relative definitions, and some other related references.
 Its syntax was mainly described in Backus-Naur Form (BNF) notation, whilst its semantics were grounded by sets of rules and behaviour restrictions.